gurakarm/perspectiveapi/api_reference.md

 ## Related research
 Perspective is part of the [Conversation-AI research project](https://conversationai.github.io/).
 If you have questions about Perspective or our research, you can email us at conversationai-questions@google.com

+## Support
+For support and to contact us, see: https://support.perspectiveapi.com/s/.

 ## Privacy and Terms of Service

 The Perspective API is provided under the [Google Privacy Policy](https://www.google.com/intl/en/policies/privacy/), and the [Google Cloud API terms of service](https://www.google.com/intl/en/policies/terms/).